Term Life Insurance Quotes

 These policies may accumulate cash value on a tax-deferred basis which you can use while you are still alive.
 This means that the money you put into your policy builds cash value, which is cash that you can borrow without having to pay taxes or interest on it.

 This policy is designed to have a level premium with a guaranteed death benefit.
-It accumulates cash value that you can use to help meet any living needs like buying a house, funding your emergency situations, cover college expenses, or adding to your retirement.
+It accumulates cash value that you can use to help meet any living needs like buying a house, funding your emergency situations, covering college expenses, or adding to your retirement.

 - Universal Life